GaBorrero/challenge-secret-santa-amigo-secreto/README.md

-# Secret Buddy Challenge / Desafío Amigo Secreto
+# Secret Santa Challenge / Desafío Amigo Secreto

-Welcome to the **Secret Buddy Challenge**!
+Welcome to the **Secret Santa Challenge**!
 This is an interactive game that allows users to add names and perform random draws among them.
 The project used technologies such as HTML, CSS, and JavaScript, and it runs from any web browser.

 ¡ Bienvenido al desafío **Amigo Secreto**!
 Este es un juego interactivo que permite a los usuarios agregar nombres y realizar el sorteo de manera aleatoria entre los nombres agregados.
 En el proyecto se usaron tecnologías como HTML, CSS y JavaScript, y se ejectuta desde cualquier navegador.